Reporter must give RCMP material about accused terrorist: Supreme Court

 Makuch brought an application to quash the production order, but it was dismissed — a decision upheld by the Ontario Court of Appeal.

-The Supreme Court agreed to hear Makuch’s case, which squarely pitted press freedoms against the investigative powers of police.
+The Supreme Court agreed to examine Makuch’s case, with a full bench hearing arguments last May.

 In a previous case, the court had set out nine conditions for assessing the reasonableness of a search of a media outlet.

-Vice Media argued at the Supreme Court that lower courts had been incorrectly applying, or failing to apply, the balancing test.
+Vice Media argued at the Supreme Court that lower courts had been incorrectly applying, or failing to apply, that balancing test.

-Philip Tunley, a lawyer for Vice Media, told the high court last May there should be clear protections for the media when enforcement agencies come knocking.
+Philip Tunley, a lawyer for the multimedia outlet, told the high court there should be clear protections for journalists when enforcement agencies come knocking.

 He said the result of current law and practice was “a chilling effect” on the media’s important role in gathering and publishing news in Canada.

-Federal lawyer Croft Michaelson told the hearing there was “no merit” to criticisms of the robust legal framework in place for deciding access to media materials.
+Federal lawyer Croft Michaelson told the hearing there was “no merit” to criticisms of the legal framework in place for deciding on police access to media materials.

 — Follow @Jim Bronskill on Twitter